denten-books/plain-text/0-chapter.md

 Plain text is a file format and a frame of mind.
 As a file format, it contains nothing but a "pure sequence of character codes."
+In technical terms, it stands in opposition to *fancy text*: "text representation consisting of plain text plus added information."[^ln-uni] That is not to say that it is *unmediated* text.
+All matter-bound inscription must take on some added properties of its preferred medium, however contingent these may be.
+The homliness of plain text signifies a kind of systematic media minimalism, with the view toward human (as opposed to machine or system) legibility.
+In this encoded preference, plain text contains a model of the human.

-In technical terms, it stands in opposition to *fancy text*: "text representation consisting of plain text plus added information."[^ln-uni] As a frame of mind, it indicates a preference for human-readable input and output, for computational tools that are simple and elegant, and for open systems that are transparent to the user.
-The book unfolds a history of and an argument for plain text.
-In making my case, I argue that "other information" routinely embedded in all forms of contemporary textuality includes much more than instructions for "font size" and "paragraph justification."
+As a frame of mind, plain text implies a particular ethics of reading and writing.
+These, unlike formatting, are contained in the dynamics of literary life beyond given structural characteristics of the text itself.
+In this way, the reading and writing of plain text signals a preference for legibility, for simple systems, and for computational and media environments that are open to introspection.
+The book unfolds a history of and an argument for plain text, as a mode of preferred engagement (an interface) with the word.
+In making my case, I argue that "other information" routinely embedded in all forms of contemporary textuality includes much more than instructions for "font size" or "paragraph justification."
 Increasingly, devices that mediate literary activity encode specific models of governance and control.

 The central concern of the book is therefore to dispel the illusion of verisimilitude between text on paper and text on the screen.
 The words may look